bendqh1/misc/graphic_design/gimp/change_shirt_color.md

 ## Answer (without working with layers)

 1. Go to `View` and disable `Show Layer Boundary`.
-2. Select the Red part by the `Fuzzy Select` tool (also called `Magic Wand`) and complete selections by the `Scissors`.
+2. Carefully select the Red parts with zoom in and zoom out by by the `Scissors`.
 	* To start over with selection tools go to `Select > None`.
- 	* Threshold adjustment may be needed.
+3. If needed, adjust selection by growing or shrinking to ensure touching all boundaries.
-3. Go to `Hue-Saturation` and change `Master Hue` to `-115`.
+4. Adjust selection points by dragging them respectively.
-4. Complete as needed if at all.
+5. Go to `Hue-Saturation` and change `Master Hue` to `-115`.